Corona Virus Updates

 Please bear with us whilst we undertake this task.
 Due to the high number of queries we are expecting it would be best to contact us by email if you do not hear from us in the next few days. email@example.com

-We really appreciate all of customers support during this extremely difficult time.
+We really appreciate all of the customers support during this extremely difficult time.
 Please be assured that we intend to open our doors for business as soon as it is safe to do so.

-We will be assessing the situation daily and are expecting further guidance from the Government this week. in the meantime we all have to take precautions following the latest Government health and travel advice.
+We will be assessing the situation daily and are expecting further guidance from the Government this week. in the meantime, we all have to take precautions following the latest Government health and travel advice.

 Cancellation and Refund Policy

 If you have a holiday booked at Andrewshayes we will be contacting you soon.
 We understand that we have many guests due to arrive during this period so please be patient.